bennettpeter/MythTV-LeanCapture/README.md

 #### /etc/opt/mythtv/leanchans.txt

+This only needs to be set up if you are using Favorite Channels.

 This needs to have a list of the favorite channels set up in the Xfinity stream app.
 Type one number per line.
 They must be in numerical ascending order, with no leading zeroes.
 This must match what is set up in Xfinity.
 Note that when you add a channel to favorites it sometimes adds the channel twice, an extra copy of the channel in the 1000 plus range.
 Add any extra numbers to leanchans.txt as well, so that there is a match between what is in Xfinity and leanchans.txt.

 #### /etc/opt/mythtv/leancap.conf

 - DATADIR and LOGDIR: I recommend leave these as is.
 Change them if you need to store data files and logs in a different location.
 Note that the default directories are created by install.
 If you change the names here, you must create those directories manually and change ownership to mythtv.
 - VID_RECDIR: Optional.
 You need to specify a video storage directory here if you want to use leanxdvr or leanfire.
 These are not part of the lean recorder. leanxdvr can be used for recording programs from the Xfinity cloud DVR and adding them to your videos collection. leanfire can be used for recording other content from the fire stick (e.g. Youtube videos).
+- NAVTYPE: Enter "Favorite Channels" or "All Channels".
+Default "All Channels".
 - Email settings: Fill these in to get emails and text messages when there is a problem with the capture device.
 If you do not want emails or text messages, set EMAIL1 nd EMAIL2 to empty.
 The messages will go to notify.py.log in the log directory.

 #### /etc/opt/mythtv/leancap1.conf